Dhiraj-989/Beyondchats-assignment/README.md

+README
 Conversation Evaluation Script

 This assignment contains a small evaluation pipeline that scores an AI’s response based on relevance, completeness, and hallucination.
 It also measures latency and gives a rough cost estimate.

 How to run it
 Clone the repository:
 git clone https://github.com/<your-username>/<repo-name>.git
 cd <repo-name>

 Install the required package:
 pip install json5

 Run the script:
 python evaluate.py

-After running, you will get an evaluation_output.json file that contains all the scores.
+After running, an evaluation_output.json file will be created with all the scores.

 What the Script Does